 Official 7 Day National Weather Service Forecast (CAZ017)

 Tuesday Night: Mostly clear.
-Areas of frost.
-Lows 30 to 38.
+Lows around 38.

 Product Disclaimer